lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 # 🧬 Lab: Next-Generation Sequencing Analysis 1 & 2 🧬

-In this tutorial, we will guide you through the essential steps involved in processing high-quality reads from Next-Generation Sequencing (NGS) and mapping them to a reference genome.
+In this lab, we will guide you through the essential steps involved in processing high-quality reads from Next-Generation Sequencing (NGS) and mapping them to a reference genome.
 You will learn how to perform quality control on short-read NGS data, map high-quality reads, and understand the post-mapping processes necessary for effective variant calling and annotation.

 By the end of this tutorial, you will have a comprehensive understanding of the entire workflow, including:
 - Data preparation